4itor/moai/BUILD.md

 ### 2.1 Trough Hole diodes

 If using trough hole diodes, use a flush cutter to cut the excess leads.
+Keep the cutted dioded legs, as they can be used as pins to solder the controller.

 ### 2.2 SMD diodes